Sora (Kingdom Hearts): Concept and creation

 Sora was created by Tetsuya Nomura as the protagonist of Kingdom Hearts.
 He was not originally slated to be the protagonist, as Disney wanted Donald Duck to fill the role, while Square wanted Mickey Mouse.
 Because Sora was a new character in the first Kingdom Hearts, Square added Final Fantasy characters who support the protagonist.
+Nomura has stated that Sora's name can be interpreted as "sky", since the Japanese word sora (空) means sky.
+This name was chosen to symbolize Sora's role and his personality, as well as his close relationship with Riku and Kairi, with their names together meaning "sky, land, and sea."
+He was also described by Nomura as having an outgoing personality, which allows him to make friends throughout the series.

 One of the main concepts of Sora's character in the series is that, according to Nomura, he is a normal boy instead of a supernatural being, despite being deeply connected with other characters from the series.
 With Sora, Nomura wants to give players the message that, though they are not "important people", they have the opportunity to accomplish great things.
-This was emphasized in Birth by Sleeps secret ending, which Nomura hoped players would find because it showed Sora's potential to influence other's lives.
+This was emphasized in Birth by Sleeps secret ending, which Nomura hoped players would find because it showed Sora's potential to influence others' lives.
 In early versions of development of Birth by Sleep, Nomura thought that Ventus would be Sora before being reborn, but due to negative feedback from overseas, this plot line was discarded.
-Nomura has stated that Sora's name can be interpreted as "sky", since the Japanese word sora (空) means sky.
-This name was chosen to symbolize Sora's role and his personality, as well as his close relationship with Riku and Kairi, with their names together meaning "sky, land, and sea."
-He was also described by Nomura as having an outgoing personality, which allows him to make friends throughout the series.
 Of all of the characters he has designed, Nomura called Sora his favorite, describing him as "special" after having worked to develop the character over many games.
 The name of Noctis Lucis Caelum from Final Fantasy XV is also a reference to Sora; Sora and Caelum both mean "sky" in their respective languages, and Nomura considered Noctis to be his latest "son".
 When Kingdom Hearts II included a note using Sora's handwriting, Nomura wrote it himself.
 In response to rumors saying that Sora's story would end in Kingdom Hearts III, Nomura answered that Sora is the protagonist of the series and that his role will end once the series ends.